ADF Aviation: Understanding Automatic Direction Finder Systems

 Limitations and Challenges of ADF Systems

-• Terrain Effect: Mountains or tall buildings can reflect signals, creating multipath errors.
+- Terrain Effect: Mountains and buildings reflect signals, creating confusion.

-• Coastal Refraction: Radio waves bending when crossing the coastline can cause inaccuracies.
+- Coastal Refraction: Radio waves bend when crossing shorelines, introducing inaccuracies.

 Modern Alternatives and Integration